-The firmware in the 5601ACO2 is contained on a FLASH EPROM.
+The firmware in the 5700ACO is contained on a FLASH EPROM.
 From time to time firmware updates will be provided to add additional features to the unit.

-You will need the following equipment in order to update the Firmware:
+The following equipments are needed in order to update the Firmware:

 - PC with available communications port.
-The communication speed is 57600 baud, therefore a 486 PC or better with a 16550 UART based communications port is recommended. - "Straight-thru" serial extension cable (DB9 female to DB9 male) or (DB25 female to DB9 male). - Terminal program that is capable of Xmodem file transfer protocol. (such as HyperTerminal) - New firmware supplied by Evertz.
+The communication speed is 57600 baud, therefore a 486 PC or better with a 16550 UART based communications port is recommended. - "Straight-thru" serial extension cable (DB9 female to DB9 male) or (DB25 female to DB9 male). - Terminal program that is capable of Xmodem file transfer protocol. (such as TeraTerm) - New firmware supplied by Evertz.